Brd0003/matterbridge-home-assistant-addon/README.md

 A simple restart of Home Assistant doesn't change the Matterbridge version.

-A restart of the add-on will recreate the image with the Matterbridge version it was originally built with.
+A restart of the Add-on will recreate the image with the Matterbridge version it was originally built with.
 So it can be an **old version**.

 A full reboot (or a power outage) has the effect that the original add-on image is loaded with the Matterbridge version it was originally built with.
 So it can be an **old version**.